MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 - Mnemonic (string): Optional; creates a new Mnemonic if omitted.
 - Password (string): Optional; defaults to "" if omitted, as according to the BIP 39 spec.

+In order to create a new Mnemonic with a password, pass `["", "oassword"]`.

 The result is a bool of true.

 ### `getMnemonic`